Understanding Curriculum Learning in Policy Optimization for Online Combinatorial Optimization: Full Experiments

 We now have an order-accurate result $k_\clubsuit = \max_{s \in \cS} \frac{d^{\pi_p} (s)}{d^\clubsuit (s)}$ for $\kappa_\clubsuit$.
 Direct computation gives

 This completes the proof. \end{proof}

-\section{Full experiments}
+\section{Full Experiments}

-Here are all the experiments not shown in Sec.\,\ref{sec_exp}.
+Here are all the experiments not shown in \Cref{sec_exp}.
 All the experiments were run on a server with CPU AMD Ryzen 9 3950X, GPU NVIDIA GeForce 2080 Super and 128G memory.
-For legend description please refer to the caption of Fig.\,\ref{fig_SP}.
-For experiment data (code, checkpoints, logging data and policy visualization) please refer to the supplementary files.
+For legend description please refer to the caption of \Cref{fig_SP}.
+For code please refer to \url{https://github.com/zhourunlong/RL-for-Combinatorial-Optimization}.